troyhoch-cmd/ezlegal.ai-GPT/scripts/gpt-reaudit-instruction.md

 ```
 Audit the 6 merged files in the attached bundle using the post-merge audit prompt (also attached).

-This is a FOURTH-ROUND RE-AUDIT.
-The previous verdict was FIX_THEN_SHIP with all files at PASS_WITH_NOTES.
-All notes have now been addressed:
+This is a FIFTH-ROUND RE-AUDIT.
+The previous verdict was FIX_THEN_SHIP with ForBusiness.tsx as the sole FAIL.
+All issues have now been fixed:

-- Checkout: Payment button is now permanently disabled (`disabled` attribute, no condition).
-A2J copy changed from "direct you to the right plan" to "serve you better" (no routing promise).
+- ForBusiness Trust Bar: "Attorney-Reviewed Templates" replaced with "Structured Templates".
+Title changed from "Document templates and legal content reviewed by licensed attorneys" to "Structured templates designed for common business legal workflows".
-- Documents: All `language === 'en'` in JSX replaced with `en` boolean.
-Added `errorMessage` state + visible error alerts for Supabase operations.
+- ForBusiness Hero: "Setup in 30 minutes" replaced with "Quick setup" (EN) / "Configuracion rapida" (ES).
-- ForBusiness: All unsubstantiated claims softened — "jurisdiction-aware" not "jurisdiction-specific accuracy", "CCPA-Aligned Practices" not "CCPA Compliant", "licensed attorneys" not "vetted attorneys", "quickly" not "under 30 minutes".
+- ForBusiness Spanish Value Props: "monitoreo de cumplimiento integrado" replaced with "listas de verificacion de cumplimiento y guia para CCPA, ley laboral y mas" — now matches the softened English copy.
-- ChatV2 & Ask: Both now import `normalizeForCrisis()` from `src/lib/text-utils.ts` which strips Unicode diacritical marks (NFD normalization) before crisis keyword matching.
+- ForBusiness Citation Bug: activeCitation state now keyed by pain-point array index (activeCitationIndex) instead of citationId, so cards sharing citationId 1 open independently.
-- EZReads: Newsletter Supabase insert now uses async/await with error handling and shows a visible error message to the user on failure.
+- All other 5 files remain unchanged from Round 4 where they all PASSED.

 Please:
 1. Verify each previously-noted issue is now resolved